CyberShadow/aconfmgr/README.md

 - `RemoveFile PATH` - Removes an earlier-added file.
 - `SetFileProperty PATH TYPE VALUE` - Sets a file property.
 - `IgnorePath PATTERN` - Adds the specified pattern to the list of [ignored paths](#ignoring-files).
+- `AddFileContentFilter PATTERN FUNCTION` - Adds the specified rule to the list of [file content filters](#ignoring-parts-of-files).

 You are free to define your own custom helper functions as part of your configuration, e.g. by placing them in a `00-helpers.sh` file.